 PPI is a type of insurance policy that is taken out to repay your agreed monthly loan amount if you are unable to make the payments, should you be taken ill, have an accident or are made redundant.

 A personal loan – otherwise known as an unsecured loan – is taken out by an individual over a fixed term.
 This type of loan is available from a bank, building society or other financial institution without security.
 They are covered by the terms of the Consumer Credit Act.
 A lump sum will be loaned in return for you agreeing to make regular repayments, usually by direct debit.
 Personal loans are usually available from £1000 up to £25,000 (although some lenders will offer up to £50,000) and are repayable over a set period, usually between six months and five years.
-For more information, read the Moneyfacts Guide to personal loans, or to compare personal loans quickly, use our loan calculator.
+For more information, read our guide to personal loans, or to compare personal loans quickly, use our loan calculator.

 The rate of interest you'll pay on borrowing is decided by your credit score and status.
 To allow you to compare products before applying (as you'll never know what rate you'll get until you're accepted), companies show a 'representative APR' in advertising.
 This is the advertised APR that providers expect a minimum of 51% of successful applications to be offered.
 So, if a loan is advertised as being 7.5% representative APR, this means that at least 51% of accepted applicants will get the rate of 7.5%, while others may get a different – probably higher – rate).
 Mortgage lenders will show a representative APRC, which will usually apply to all applicants who are accepted for a loan.